 - Inside sounds.
 On the train, pay attention to the sounds in your carriage, such as people having a conversation or the drinks cart coming down the aisle.
 Think about where the sound is coming from and check to see if you can find the source.

 - Outside sounds.
 Alternatively if you walk to work, listen to the sounds of cars, birds chirping, snow crunching, cyclists, and puddles splashing.
 Try to figure out exactly where these sounds are coming from.
 But remember to pay close attention to the traffic while you are listening!

 - Connect your hearing implants to your personal music device, and listen as you travel.
 Play familiar albums or music playlists and try to recognize the songs.
 You could also read the lyrics to the songs as you listen, or hum along with the rhythm.

 - Having a passenger in the car while you drive to work is a great way to practice your conversation skills.
 You could also try having the radio on at low volume in the background—the added background noise will make the listening environment a little more challenging.

 Like this post on practicing listening during your commute?
-Subscribe to the MED-EL Blog to get all the latest tips and tricks, guest stories and technology news every week!
+Want to make sure you get all the latest articles from the MED-EL Blog?
+Subscribe now!